 Financial consequences

-Depending on the result of the calculation of the balance, the Commission will clear the annual pre-financing (if possible) and pay any additional amount due or establish recoveries, if necessary.
-Following cases are possible:
+Depending on the result of the calculation of the balance, the Commission will pay any additional amount due or establish recoveries.

-If the calculation of the balance results in a positive amount, the Commission will first clear the annual pre-financing already paid and the amount due will be paid within 30 days of the acceptance of the accounts.
+Amounts due will be paid within 30 days of the acceptance of the accounts.

-If the calculation of the balance results in a negative amount lower than the annual pre-financing paid, this amount will be recovered from the Member State and will be considered as assigned revenue in accordance with Article 177(3) of the Financial Regulation.
+Amounts to be recovered following the examination and acceptance of accounts procedure will be considered as assigned revenue in accordance with Article 177(3) of the Financial Regulation.
 Such recoveries, considered as assigned revenue, will not constitute a financial correction and will not reduce support from the Funds to the operational programme.
-In addition, the pre-financing will be partially cleared for the part for which there has been expenditure.

-If the calculation of the balance results in a negative amount higher than the annual pre-financing paid, this amount will be recovered from the Member State and will be considered as assigned revenue in accordance with Article 177(3) of the Financial Regulation.
-Such recoveries, considered as assigned revenue, will not constitute a financial correction and will not reduce support from the Funds to the operational programme.
-In this case the Commission will not be able to clear any pre-financing.
+In all situations, the annual pre-financing will be cleared from the Commission's accounts, either by expenditure or by recovery.

 Simplified example of the calculation of the balance